Meet the cast of Last Tango in Halifax series five - TheNewsTrace

 Katherine Rose Morley performs Ellie

 Who’s Ellie?
-Raff’s childhood sweetheart and now spouse, she turned pregnant with their child Calamity whereas they have been each nonetheless at college.
+Raff’s childhood sweetheart and now spouse, she grew to become pregnant with their child Calamity whereas they have been each nonetheless in school.
 They’re now fortunately married, and Ellie is pregnant once more and dealing at the similar grocery store the place Alan has utilized to work.

 The place have I seen Katherine Rose Morley earlier than?
 The actress performed Chloe Anderson in The Clink and Emma Moxam in 13.
 She’s additionally starred in long-running reveals like Vera and Name the Midwife.